katydid/parser/decisions/survey/references/lean.md

 ## Time

-Thank you to Markus Himmel
+Thank you to Markus Himmel for providing an example of parsing RFC 3339

 ```
 import Std.Time